OctopusDeploy/docs/docs/deployment-examples/custom-scripts/run-a-script-step.md

 Bash scripts are not able to be run on the Octopus Server, even if Bash is installed on that server
 :::

-## Choosing Where to Source the Script {#Standalonescripts-Choosingwheretosourcethescript}
+## Choosing where to source the script {#Standalonescripts-Choosingwheretosourcethescript}

 :::hint
 The ability to source your script from a package shipped in **Octopus 3.3**